Akrotiri Santorini Prehistoric City: All You Need to Know | Santorini Secrets

 THE AKROTIRI PREHISTORIC CITY SHOP

-The Akrotiri Prehistoric City site has a small but lovely shop that sells books and copies of some of the artefacts found in Akrotiri.
+The Akrotiri Prehistoric City site has a small but lovely shop selling books and copies of some of the artefacts in Akrotiri.

 NEARBY RESTAURANTS AND CRUISES FROM AKROTIRI